New Outlook for Windows - Here's What You Need to Know

 Microsoft’s New Outlook for Windows

-Whilst it became generally available in August 2024, it is currently not supported by FirstClass due to integration limitations.
+Whilst it became generally available in August 2024, the New Outlook is currently not supported by FirstClass due to integration limitations.

 The New Outlook cannot facilitate outbound sending or importing of emails from other applications, and it does not yet provide the full functionality available in